Become an inlets uplink provider¶

 flag.

-Alternatively, you can get the list of tags, including the latest tag via the crane CLI:
+As an alternative to using ghcr.io's UI, you can get the list of tags, including the latest tag via the crane CLI:

 arkade get crane